Why RN Staffing Needs Better Regulation

 By Michele Crissman, J.D., MSN, CMA, University Dean, Allied Health and Nursing

 We all know that the care nurses provide to patients has a direct effect on quality of care and patient outcomes.
-With the emphasis on safety and quality in health care, there has been a bill, H.R.
+With the emphasis on safety and quality in health care and nursing, there has been a bill, H.R.
 1821 or the Registered Nurse Safe Staffing Act of 2013, introduced into the U.S. House of Representatives to establish guidance on RN staffing in hospitals.

 What Regulation Looks Like